Alcibiades-Capital/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 set during type creation.
 Both the claim token and the option token can be transferred to other actors on the chain.

-### Timekeeping

-All timekeeping in the Valorem options protocol is done using `uint40` timestamps in seconds since the unix epoch in UTC.

 ### Exercising options

 Holders of an option token can exercise the option pursuant to the following